 - Indirect elections were introduced for the 1st time.

-- The Principal of Representation was introduced as per provisions given in Indian Council Act of 1892.
+- The Principal of Representation was introduced as per provisions given in the Indian Council Act of 1892.

 Indian Councils Act, 1909 – Morley Minto Reforms